garrett-laroy-johnson/chaosmotic-systems-wiki/content/Expression.md

 - "The body is part of the external world"
   > "Thus we arrive at this definition of our bodies: The human body is that region of the world which is the primary field of human expression"(22)

 Whitehead creates this idea that animal bodies contain 'centers of experience,' where each center possesses its own experience.
-Basically, a stomach experiences digestion, whereas a heart experiences pumping of blood - and the animal as a whole exists out of the conversation between these 'centers of experience.'
+Basically, a stomach experiences digestion, whereas a heart experiences pumping of blood - and the animal as a whole exists out of the conversation between these 'centers of [[experience]].'
 These organs, these 'centers of experience,' are specialists of their own function.

-> "The body is composed of various centers of experience imposing the expression of themselves on each other. _Feeling (in the sense here used, or prehension, is the reception of expressions._ Expressions are the data for feeling diffused in the environment; and a living body is a peculiarly close adjustment of these two sides of experience, namely, expression and feeling."
+> "The body is composed of various centers of experience imposing the expression of themselves on each other. _[[Feeling]] (in the sense here used, or prehension, is the reception of expressions._ Expressions are the data for feeling diffused in the environment; and a living body is a peculiarly close adjustment of these two sides of experience, namely, expression and feeling."
 (23)

 species and generality - 'an animal body is a feudal society' (25)